zhuyuhui97/sec25-inaccurate-br-hist-artifact/intra-ctx/README.md

 **Output:**

-The output includes the average probe access latency for the FLUSH+RELOAD cache probe.
+The output includes two sub-tests, while the program monitors the access latency for the FLUSH+RELOAD cache probe and prints its average value of each sub-test.
 A slow access indicates that the memory load is skipped due to the branch is taken, while a fast access indicates that the memory load is executed because the branch is not taken architecturally or speculatively.

 Sample result on Cortex-A76 from *Example 1*: